choueric/ericnode/content/post/kbdashboard.md

 Except `profile`, other configurations are global:

 - `color`: Colorize the output or not.
+- `debug`: Switch debug output on or off.
 - `editor`: Specify text editor used by `edit` command.
 - `current`: Current profile index.